sva-dsi/2018-fall-course/week06/ASSIGNMENT06.md

 ## Deliverables

 * a link to your visualization
-* a link to a blog post describing your process and learnings
+* a link to a blog post describing your process and learnings and any difficulties you may have encountered.
+* help your classmates!

 ## Submission